Microbrewery Sydney - 4 Pines Brewing Company - Restaurant Reviews Northern Beaches

 What is involved in developing beer for space?
 Sarah did a great job bombarding me with scientific theories and principles and if I didn't have so much wonderful beer and food in front of me I may have retained more of it.
 Essentially conventional beer when in a zero-gravity environment doesn't fizz, meaning the liquids and gases don't separate which can lead to discomfort for the drinker.
 Another effect of space travel is a reduced sense of taste (sorry Mr Branson I think you just lost a customer!).

 Beer in space must be low in carbonation and high in taste.
 You'll be happy to know that in February this year the beer was tested in a zero-gravity parabolic flight with pleasing results.
 So if you are ever lucky enough to experience a trip into space you may just have a 4 Pines brew in your hand as you gaze over the planet from the edge of the atmosphere.

 Ok, science and research aside 4 Pines in Manly is doing some pretty special things back on terra firma with great beers in a warm and inviting venue.
 So get down to Manly and check it out.
 There is live music a few nights a week with daily specials offering some great value.
 There are seasonal brews popping up constantly which give you plenty of motivation to become a regular.
 With the brewing operation looking to expand into a warehouse in Brookvale there are exciting things ahead too including the potential for warehouse style beer parties!
-To stay in the loop with all the beer related happenings get on the website or facebook page.

 You don't have to come to the brewery to try 4 Pines beer, the brand has burrowed its way deep into the Aussie drinking vernacular with the label becoming a frequent sight in bar fridges nationwide.
 However, if you want to see where it comes from and appreciate the love and dedication that goes into one of the finest beers being produced anywhere, come down to Manly and try it fresh from the brewery.